Yes, you CAN find love, even if you didn't have a good relationship with your mother.

 3. Know what your communication style is.

 If your dominant sense is emotional, you will be aware of your feelings and the feelings of others.
-When you are tired or stressed, you do not have the energy to rationally think about something and will react emotionally when asked to make a decision.
+When you are tired or stressed, you do not have the energy to be rational about something and will react emotionally when asked to make a decision.

-If your dominant sense is mental, you will look at things from the logical, practical, rational angle, often disregarding your feelings and the feelings of others.
+If your dominant sense is mental, you will look at things from logical, practical, and rational angles, often disregarding your feelings and the feelings of others.

-Once you understand your own communication style, and recognize that others don’t necessarily speak the same language, you can make the choice to stop expecting people to say things the way you want them to, or even need them to.
-Then you’ll be able to really open yourself up to truly hear what others have to say, and they, in turn, can do the same for you.
+Once you understand your communication and recognize that others don’t necessarily speak the same language, you can stop expecting people to say the things you want.
+Then, you can open yourself up to truly hear what others say, and they, in turn, can do the same for you.

-4. Understand and reflect on what is really bothering you.
+4. Understand and reflect on what is bothering you.

 When you have unresolved emotional issues within yourself that you do not like, you will find them very difficult to handle or even tolerate in someone else.